-If you can´t find na answer to your question, please get in touch with us!
+If you cannot find an answer to your question, please get in touch with us!

-The answer depends on the kind or specie of whale you wish to see.
-Spermwhales reamain around the Azores the year round.
-On the other hand, baleen whales (Blue, Fin, Sei, Humpback) start being sighted from March onwards.
-So, you should plan your trip from the beggining of April.
+The answer depends on the kind of specie of whale you wish to see.
+Spermwhales remain around the Azores all year round.
+Baleen whales (Blue, Fin, Sei, Humpback) start being sighted from March onwards.
+So, you should plan your trip from the beginning of April.

 There is no best time.
-But if possible, in order to have more chances, you should book your trip for the morning period.
+But if possible, in order to have more chances, you should book your trip in the morning.

 We work with lookouts on land, and they let us know previously if they saw any animlas or not.

-No, whales move, not always in predictable way.
-Once again, the lookouts stand out.
+No, whales move, not always in predictable ways.
+The lookouts keep us updated on their location.

 Almost never happens!
-But, if that is the case, and if i tis not possible to reschedule, all Money paid is given back.
+But, if that is the case, and if it is not possible to reschedule, you will receive a refund.

-Depends on the weather conditions, but we provide waterproof jacket and trousers.
+It is possible, but depending on the weather conditions, we provide waterproof jacket and trousers.

 The type of boat we use is the safest there is.
-If you look, Portuguese Coast Guard services (ISN), the portuguese Navy use these boats to provide search and rescue services.
-And it is not totally uncomfortable… The length of the boat and the power of the engine provide na unexpected Comfort.
+Portuguese Coast Guard services (ISN), the Portuguese Navy uses these boats to provide search and rescue services.
+The length of the boat and the power of the engine provide comfort.

 It depends on the child.
 The trip lasts up to 4 hours, which means you must be patient.
-Our experience tells us its ok, but the decision has to bemade by the parents.
+We have experience with children of all ages.

 You can, but you should always inform the skipper or a member of the crew at the time of your booking.
-If its the case, we can advise the choice of another tyoe of vessel.
+If this is the case, we can advise the choice of another type of vessel.

 Congratulations!
-You can, but we advise against.
-In our opinion, it is preferable not to run any risks, and not take part on this trip.
+You can, but we advise against it.
+In our opinion, it is preferable not to take any risks, and not take part on this trip.
 If you still wish to do it, we will gladly try to find you another type of vessel.

 50 metres.
 The law is clear, no room for interpretation.

 They may approach us, but normally, only the young individuals do so.
-Whenever possible, it´s our job to manouvre our boat to keep the distance.
-When not possible, we should stay still, motionless, we should be as carefula and attentive as possible.
+Whenever possible, it’s our job to manouvre our boat to keep the distance.
+When not possible, we should stay still, and we should be as careful and attentive as possible.

 It lasts between 3 and 4 hours.

-We collect data on every whale and dolphin watching trip, and we have database files where it is stored for further analisys.
-Also, we use a platform developed by the University of the Azores, called MONICET (LINK).
-Our data can bem ade publico n request, but we give priority to the young marine-biologists that have worked with us along these years, so they can use the data for any publication, study or thesis.
+We collect data on every whale and dolphin watching trip, and we have database files where it is stored for further analysis.
+We use a platform developed by the University of the Azores, called MONICET (LINK).
+Our data can be made public on request, but we give priority to the young marine-biologists that have worked with us along these years, so they can use the data for any publication, study or thesis.